China, Africa and the future of development aid

 He received my PhD in Development Studies at Radboud University Nijmegen, the Netherlands.
 He has extensive field experience in the Southwest Indian Ocean and East Africa region, along the multiethnic Swahili coast, the great island of Madagascar, and the Mascarene Archipelago.

 He is an expert on China and the global governance with more than 10 years’ experience.
 He provided policy consultancy to development studies/projects funded by World Bank, UNESCO, WWF, Oxfam and Ford Foundation.
+He writes on the role the China’s provinces in Chinese development aid to Africa.

 More information